 Language development and an example of patient-physician communication.
 Cook-Greuter (1994) describes in her evaluations of the SCT answers, that at stages 3/4 (Early Orange) and 4 (Orange), “one experiences one’s current view as final and sufficient explanatory principle for how the world is, for how everything makes sense.”
 Language in a person’s experience is an important factor to mature ego-development and according to Cook-Greuter “language permeates all facets of life an intellectual inquiry”.
 Mature ego-development begins in my opinion at late Orange altitude and continues to grow when transforming to Green and beyond.

-Orange altitude is generally emerging in the middle classes around the world and is especially apparent in sales and marketing field as well as in fashion and cosmetics.
+Orange altitude is generally emerging in the middle classes around the world and is especially apparent in dental marketing blog field as well as in fashion and cosmetics.
 If I could describe Orange as an altitude with a few words, it would be: cold rationalist materialism.
 This particular description also reflects with the behaviour and language use in the patients I meet with an Orange Center Of Gravity.
 Many sales and marketing companies have their occupational healthcare in the private sector where I work too.
 A typical conversation with a patient might look something like this:

 – “Good day sir, come on in and have a seat.”